kunigami/kunigami.github.io/blog/_posts/2012-08-28-the-visitor-pattern-and-vtables-in-c++.md

 {% highlight cpp %}

-animal->emitirSom();
+animal->emitSound();

 {% endhighlight %}

 the corresponding table is looked up to find exactly which `emitSound()` to call.
 Note that virtual methods requires an extra indirection that may affect performance.
-Because of this dynamic dispatch is not performed by default unless some class defines a virtual method.
+In C++ dynamic dispatch is not performed by default unless some class defines a virtual method.
 On the other hand, in Java this is done by default.

 Let's see a final example,